ProgUn1corn/Qlourie_Astral_R/README.md

 - Front and rear independent aerodynamics
 - Front lip react to ground clearance change
 - Aero geared to anti-diving when jumping instead of high speed downforce
-- Two layer RX style rear wing, within the frontal projection and within the projection of the car seen from above.
-Width 1360mm, height 290mm, top layer length 190mm, bottom layer length 450mm.
+- Two layer RX style rear wing, within the frontal projection and within the projection of the car seen from above, within the size regulations
 - Total about 200kg of downforce at 200km/h
 ![Astral_R](Docs/5.jpg)